Love Letter to Milwaukee:

 DS: Do you think of your poems as needing to be a certain length?
 Or having a particular structure or dramatic arc?
 Do you have a signature length and style of poem?

 KCJ: When I get to the moment of seven minutes, that’s when I kind of know I’ve captured everything I needed to about that subject.
 So the poem “A Love Letter to Milwaukee” is seven minutes, and I feel like I captured everything.
 I wrote a monologue about autumn and felt like I got everything in there.
 I wrote a monologue about the Fair Housing march; I felt like I got mostly everything in there.

 Kavon Cortez Jones is a Milwaukee homegrown writer, storyteller, biker, and actor.
 His self-published debut volume, Club Noir, was released on his 22nd birthday and sold over six hundred copies with no book release party or bookstore purchases.
 Instead, he met with friends and colleagues in coffee shops for a fulfilling in-person exchange.
 The Essence of Cool, Kavon’s second full-length poetry book, will be released on September 26, 2020, his golden birthday.

 David Southward teaches literature, film, and comics in the Honors College at the University of Wisconsin-Milwaukee.
 His poems have appeared most recently in Measure, Gyroscope Review, Light, The Other Journal, and Verse-Virtual.
 In 2017 he was awarded the Lorine Niedecker Prize from the Council for Wisconsin Writers and the Muse Prize from the Wisconsin Fellowship of Poets.
-Apocrypha, his sonnet sequence based on the Gospels, will be published by Wipf & Stock in 2019.
+Apocrypha, his sonnet sequence based on the Gospels, will be published by Wipf & Stock later this year.